-Web hosting is an online service that enables you to publish your website or web application on the internet.
-When you sign up for a hosting service, you basically rent some space on a server on which you can store all the files and data necessary for your website to work properly.
+Web hosting is an online service that enables you to publish your website or web application on the Internet.
+When you sign up for a web hosting service, you basically rent some space on a physical server where you can store all the files and data necessary for your website to work properly.

 A server is a physical computer that runs without any interruption so that your website is available all the time for anyone who wants to see it.
-Your web host is responsible for keeping the server up and running, protecting it from malicious attacks, and transferring your content (text, images, files) from the server to your visitors’ browsers.
+Your web host is responsible for keeping that server up and running, protecting it from malicious attacks, and transferring your content — such as text, images, files, etc. — from the server to your visitors’ browsers.

-When you decide to start a new website, you need to find a hosting company who provides you with the server space.
+When you decide to start a new website, you need to find a web hosting provider that will supply you with that server space.
 Your web host stores all your files, assets, and databases on the server.
-Whenever someone types your domain name into the address bar of their browser, your host transfers all the files necessary to serve the request.
+Whenever someone types your domain name into the address bar of their browser, your host transfers all the files necessary to serve that request.

-You need to choose a hosting plan that best fits your needs and purchase it.
-In fact, web hosting works similarly to housing rentals, you have to pay the rent regularly in order to keep the server running continuously.
+Therefore, you need to choose a hosting plan that best fits your needs.
+In fact, it works similarly to housing rentals — you have to pay the rent regularly in order to keep the server running continuously.

-To reduce risks, each Hostinger plan comes with a 30-day money back guarantee so that you can see if our service really fits your needs.
-Moreover, you can start with our budget-friendly survival plan we designed specifically for smaller projects.
-When your website grows and you need more server space, you can move on to one of our more advanced plans without any wait.
+To reduce risks, each Hostinger plan comes with a 30-day money-back guarantee so that you can see if our service really meets your expectations.
+When your website grows in traffic and you need more server space, you can move on to one of our more advanced plans without any delay.

 In fact, you don’t even need any programming knowledge to perform regular site management tasks.
-Hosting accounts come with a graphical user interface where you can manage every aspect of your website.
-For instance, you can upload HTML and other files to the server, install content management systems such as WordPress, access your database, and create backups for your site.
+For instance, you can upload HTML and other files to the server, install content management systems such as WordPress or Drupal, access your database, and create backups for your site with ease.

-Although the cPanel hosting platform used by most web hosts is a powerful tool, it can be intimidating for non-technical users who just want to get a site up and running quickly.
-Therefore, our team decided to build a custom control panel for our users.
-We can proudly say that Hostinger’s control panel has a beautiful and intuitive user interface you will understand at once—even if it’s your first time with web hosting.
-Our customers already love it, as it helps them manage all aspects of their hosting account with confidence and ease.
+Even though the cPanel hosting platform is used by most web hosting providers, it is a powerful tool, it can be intimidating to beginners who just want to get a site up and running quickly.
+Therefore, we decided to build a custom control panel for our users — hPanel.

-Besides providing a server space for your website, hosting providers may also offer other services related to website management, such as:
+Besides providing server space for your website, Hostinger also provides other services related to website management, such as:

 - Developer tools